Event Directors Guide

 Attach the control descriptions to the maps using glue sticks.
 Don't cover the legend or other important areas of the map with the control descriptions.
 If in doubt put them on the back.

 Plan when the flags and water are going out.
-It is a nice idea to leave a plastic bag with the water jugs so the person that picks up the jugs after the event has a place to carry all the used cups.
+Be sure to leave a plastic bag with the water jugs so the person that picks up the jugs after the event has a place to carry all the used cups.

 Buy any refreshments that you think are appropriate, but don't over do it.
 A couple of cookies are nice, but no one should expect to have lunch on us.